MichaelSiehl/Spatial_Fortran_1/README.md

 ### 8.1  Sequentially Consistent Memory Ordering

 Each (successful) kernel execution involves an atomic (in-memory) operation through the channel’s *i_chstat* argument, either through a send or through a receive (see code examples 6-1 and 6-2).
-This leads to an ***acquire-release* memory ordering**, which is already one key for establishing the *sequentially consistent* memory ordering.
+This leads to an ***acquire-release* memory ordering**, which is already one key for establishing the required *sequentially consistent* memory ordering.

 Additionaly, I am using an integer-based enumeration technique to assign values in the coroutines.
 These assigned integer-based enum values are another key to ensure the required ***sequentially consistent* memory ordering** with the execution of the coroutines here, because atomic operations are ordered yet.